 Similar to any other opioid drug, fentanyl works by binding to body’s opioid receptors and producing a state of relaxation and euphoria.
 Hard to believe, in 2015, there were 6.5 million fentanyl prescriptions dispensed in the U.S. and 4.55 million prescriptions were dispensed during the first nine months of 2016.
 Abused for its intense euphoric effects, fentanyl-related overdose deaths jumped from 550 in 2013 to 2000 in 2014.

 Intentional or otherwise, there may be no more dangerous substance habit than fentanyl drug abuse.
-Sovereign Health knows the desperate circumstances that often drive drug habits, and our Chandler, Arizona, fentanyl detox treatment facility for our women patients offers a safe, comfortable place to move beyond fentanyl addiction and into a happier life.
+Sovereign Health knows the desperate circumstances that often drive drug habits, and our Chandler, Arizona, facility for our women patients offers a safe, comfortable place to move beyond fentanyl addiction and into a happier life.

 Fentanyl drug abuse

 Fentanyl is prescribed via injection, patch or in lozenge form.
 Outside of fentanyl patch abuse, illicit fentanyl is sold as powder – often called “china white” – or on blotter paper.
 Often, illicit fentanyl is sold as or added to heroin or pain pills.
 The danger of fentanyl lies is its strength – the National Institute on Drug Abuse (NIDA) estimates fentanyl is 100 times stronger than morphine as an analgesic.
 Fentanyl is usually prescribed for patients who are dealing with severe pain, as well as chronic pain patients who do not respond to other opioid medications.